Why Finite Mathematics Is The Most Fundamental and Ultimate Quantum Theory Will Be Based on Finite Mathematics: Main results of FQT

 \subsection{Cosmological constant and gravity}

 The philosophy of general relativity (GR) is that the curvature of space-time is defined by matter in that space-time.
 Therefore empty space-time should be flat, i.e. the cosmological constant (CC) $\Lambda$ should be zero.
 This was one of the subjects of the debates between Einstein and de Sitter.
-However, the data on the cosmological acceleration are interpreted such that $\Lambda >0$ with the accuracy better than 5\%.
+However, the phenomenon of the cosmological acceleration discovered in 1998 is interpreted such that $\Lambda >0$ with the accuracy better than 5\%.
 To reconcile this fact with the requirement $\Lambda=0$ the term with $\Lambda$ in the Einstein equations is moved from the l.h.s. to the r.h.s. and is interpreted not as the curvature of empty space-time but as dark energy.

-In quantum field theory one starts from the choice of the space-time background.
+In QFT one starts from the choice of the space-time background.
 The background has the symmetry group and the operators characterizing the system under consideration should satisfy the commutation relation of the Lie algebra for this group.
-By analogy with GR it is believed that the choice of the Minkowski background is more physical than the choice of the dS one and that the goal of quantum gravity is to explain the value of $\Lambda$.
+By analogy with the philosophy of GR it is believed that the choice of the Minkowski background is more physical than the choice of the dS one and that the goal of quantum gravity is to explain the value of $\Lambda$.
 The existing quantum theory of gravity contains strong divergencies and with a reasonable cutoff the theory gives for $\Lambda$ a value exceeding the experimental one by 122 orders of magnitude.
 This is called the CC problem.

 However, the physical meaning of the curvature is to describe the motions of bodies.
-Therefore the curvature of empty space-time is only a mathematical notion which does not a physical meaning.
-As argued in Ref. \cite{PRD}, the approach should be opposite to the standard one.
+Therefore the curvature of empty space-time is only a mathematical notion which does not have a physical meaning.
+As argued in Ref. \cite{PRD}, the approach should be opposite to standard one.
 Every quantum system is described by a set of operators which somehow commute with each other and the rules of their commutation define the symmetry algebra.
 Therefore in quantum theory one should start not from the space-time background, which is the classical notion, but from the symmetry algebra.
 From this point of view the dS symmetry is more preferable than the Poincare one because the Poincare algebra is less symmetric than the dS one and can be obtained from the latter by contraction.

+In Poincare invariant theory the mass operator of the free two-body system depends only on relative momenta but not on relative distances.
+As a consequence, in semiclassical approximation the relative acceleration of the bodies is zero.
+Consider now what happens when one starts from the dS algebra.